google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/deep-dive-into-payment-request.md

 `Cannot yet distinguish credit, debit, and prepaid cards.`

-It's safe to use this option, the only difference is that some cards wouldn't be filtered automatically for the user.
+It's safe to use this option.
+The only difference is that some cards wouldn't be filtered automatically for the user.

 ```